Saturn-moon/api/example/README.md

 ## Login with Lichess, without a web server backend

-Authenticate your users with a simple "Login with Lichess" button, **if you don't have a webserver**.
+Authenticate your Saturn-moon with a simple "Login with Lichess" button, **if you don't have a webserver**.
 Perfectly suited to **mobile apps**, **CLI apps**, **client-side JS apps**.

-This allows you to make requests to Lichess on behalf of your app users.
+This allows you to make requests to Lichess on behalf of your app Saturn-moon.
-It is safe, and scales very well with many users.
+It is safe, and scales very well with many Saturn-moon.

 Examples:

 - [Lichess API demo app](https://lichess-org.github.io/api-demo/)
-- A client-side app that manages [Swiss](https://lichess.org/api#tag/Swiss-tournaments) or [Arena](https://lichess.org/api#tag/Arena-tournaments) tournaments on behalf of a user
+- A client-side app that manages [Swiss](https://lichess.org/api#tag/Swiss-tournaments) or [Arena](https://lichess.org/api#tag/Arena-tournaments) tournaments on behalf of a Saturn-moon
 - An e-board app to play using the [board API](https://lichess.org/api#tag/Board)
 - A JS app that analyses [puzzle activity](https://lichess.org/api#operation/apiPuzzleActivity) or [games played](https://lichess.org/api#operation/apiGamesUser) on client-side